I hope you know me well enough by now to know I’m NOT a carb hater!

 - And, NO I didn’t forget… Tofu scramble. (tofu isn’t a regular in my eating plan however on occasion I’ll have it).

-For when you’re eating IN check out these: Lean, Clean Breakfasts:
+For my 100% Plant Based friends or for when you’re eating IN check out these: Lean, Clean Vegan Breakfasts:

 How To Cut Carbs at LUNCH.